-- Limited liability.
-LLC is a separate legal entity from the owners.
-You, your business partners and investors are not liable for the company debts and obligations.
+- Limited liability: LLC is a separate legal entity from the owners.
+You, your business partners, and investors are not liable for the company’s debts and obligations.
 This makes business agreements more straightforward to enter.

-- High degree of personal asset protection.
-If your business has any relations to fraud or legal non-compliances, your personal asset will be likely to be safe from the claimants.
+- High degree of personal asset protection: If your business has any relation to fraud or legal non-compliances, your personal asset will be likely to be safe from the claimants.

 Most of you start an online business as a sole proprietor that contains high risks.
 When you get sued by your customers, there is a high chance that you will lose your personal assets by failing the lawsuit.